 - Get help in your job search.
 Call or visit your local WorkBC Centre, or use our interactive map to find a WorkBC Centre in your area.

 - Prepare yourself for further training or a new job.
 Need to prepare for post-secondary training, education or certain types of employment?
-Use the UpgradeBC tool to find a post-secondary institution or school near you that offers tuition-free upgrading courses.
+Find a post-secondary institution or school near you that offers adult upgrading courses.

 Are you 55 years or older, unemployed or insecure in your employment?
 Do you face barriers to employment—perhaps lacking the technical skills needed in today’s job market?